maintux/knife-esx/README.md

 You'll also need a base VM template (a VMDK in fact) with CentOS/Ubuntu/Fedora and vmware-tools installed.

-If you're using VMWare ESXi with a free license, don't forget the <tt>--free-license</tt> option or you'll get the following error:
+If you're using VMWare ESXi with a free license, don't forget the `--free-license` option or you'll get the following error:

     ERROR: RbVmomi::Fault: RestrictedVersion: Current license or ESXi version prohibits execution of the requested operation